-Patch nodes (or Patches) such as Rect, Bezier, Perspective, and others are designed to apply different types of image transformations and arrangements.
+Patch nodes (or Patches) such as Rect, Bezier, PerspQuad, and others (see the full list of patch nodes) are designed to apply various types of image* geometry correction (warping), transformation, arrangement, and mapping.
 Extensive control for the patch management is provided in the Patch Editor tab of the Screenberry Panel.
 In addition, most operations with the patches can be performed directly from a computer keyboard connected to the Server.

 Patch Editor View